Online version revised and complete as of June 15, 2021.

 2. To be eligible for transfer to a temporary position, an employee must:

-(a) notify the Company in advance, in writing, of his/her desire to work in another job or jobs on a temporary basis;
+- Notify the Company in advance, in writing, of their desire to work in another job or jobs on a temporary basis;

 4. Where more than one employee requests a transfer to the same temporary position, the Company shall transfer the most senior applicant, provided such applicant meets all other criteria contained herein.